sarthak0797/8085-Emulator/README.md

 Each header file contains different sub-tasks.

 ## How to Run :
-Run the 8085_main.cpp file using any compiler (All the files should be in the same directory).
+Run the 8085_main.cpp file using any C++ compiler (All the files should be in the same directory).